-Halloween Magic includes the traditional Not-So-Haunted House on Fridays, Saturdays and Sundays, where storybook characters come alive and make surprise visits throughout the museum.
+Halloween Magic includes the traditional Not-So-Haunted House on Fridays, Saturdays and Sundays, (Oct.
+14-16, 21-23 & 28-30), where storybook characters come alive and make surprise visits throughout the museum.
 Children ages 2 to 12 can trick or treat throughout the museum using jokes and riddles to find treat locations, and families will enjoy Halloween craft projects in the Art Studio as well as all their favorite play experiences, many with a Halloween twist.
-A variety of outdoor experiences will be offered Tuesday through Sunday.

-Halloween Magic is happening October 13 through November 1 at The Magic House.
-Free with admission.
-Admission reservations are required and capacity is limited.
+Halloween Magic is happening October 4 through 30 at The Magic House.
+Included with admission.

 Learn more and register at magichouse.org